 ASSESSMENT: This category includes all items used to measure a student's proficiency toward the learning standards once the student has had sufficient practice and at a specified point in time.
-This category can include tests, performance assessments, reports, unit or module assessments, quizzes, long-term projects, short-term projects, presentations, capstone projects, research papers, and lab reports.
+This category can include tests, performance assessments, reports, unit or module assessments, quizzes, exit tickets, long-term projects, short-term projects, presentations, capstone projects, research papers, and lab reports.
+Some district assessments may be appropriate to include in the Assessment category.
+Refer to the District Assessment Calendar (https://url.dvusd.org/HSAssessmentCalendar) for guidance on which assessments may be included as a grade in the grade book.
+This is a school decision and must be applied to all students in the grade level or course at the school.